 Assisted access - can I bring my personal assistant?

 We now offer two for one carers passes through our ticketing system.
 These are available two months in advance of each Festival.
 Please bring your supporting documents to the box office if you are eligible to book the carer package.

-How can I get updates about the line up?
+How can I get updates about the line up and workshops?

-The most up-to-date way to keep informed about the developments is through our Facebook page.
-You can access this event if you do not have Facebook, available here.
+The most up-to-date way to keep informed is via the programme.
+You can access this here.

 What time does the festival begin and end?

 Doors open Friday at 10am, the first workshop is Friday at 1pm.
 Main event activites end Sunday night.
 We ask everyone to leave site by 1pm on Monday please.